Yue-Hao14/DivvyUp-Group-Project/user_stories.md

 ### Updating transaction history
   * As a logged in user, I should see my transaction history being updated whenever there is a change to any of expenses that I am involved in

------------ Sample below ----------------------
-### Viewing FauxTweets

-* As a logged in _or_ logged out user, I want to be able to view a selection of the most recent FauxTweets.
-  * When I'm on the `/fauxtweets` page:
-    * I can view the ten most recently posted FauxTweets.
-      * So that I can read and interact with the thoughts and memes of my friends.

-* As a logged in _or_ logged out user, I want to be able to view a specific FauxTweet and its associated FauxComments and FauxLikes.
-  * When I'm on the `/fauxtweets/:id` page:
-    * I can view the content of the FauxTweet, as well as the associated FauxComments and FauxLikes.
-      * So that I can read and interact with the thoughts and memes of my friends, and add my own thoughts and memes in the FauxComments.

-### Updating FauxTweets

-* As a logged in user, I want to be able to edit my FauxTweets by clicking an Edit button associated with the FauxTweet anywhere that FauxTweet appears.
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
-    * I can click "Edit" to make permanent changes to FauxTweets I have posted.
-      * So that I can fix any errors I make in my FauxTweets.

-### Deleting FauxTweets

-* As a logged in user, I want to be able to delete my FauxTweets by clicking a Delete button associated with the FauxTweet anywhere that FauxTweet appears.
-  * When I'm on the `/fauxtweets`, `/fauxtweets/:id`, or `/users/:id/fauxtweets` pages:
-    * I can click "Delete" to permanently delete a FauxTweet I have posted.
-      * So that when I realize I shouldn't have publicly said something, I can easily remove it.